January 23, 2023

-Within marketing automation tools like HubSpot or Marketo, progressive profiling is made possible through the functionality of forms.
+Within marketing automation tools like HubSpot, progressive profiling is made possible through the functionality of forms.
 When a visitor fills out a form on a website landing page for the first time, they are required only to complete a few form fields.
 The next time that visitor fills out a form, cookie tracking allows you to replace any of the form fields you’ve already collected from the contact with new form fields.
 The image below displays progressive profiling on the HubSpot platform.